telerik/ajax-docs/api/server/Telerik.Web.UI/InputSetting.md

 Shown when the control is empty and loses focus.
 You can set the empty message
             text through EmptyMessage property.

+###  EmptyMessageCssClass `String`

+Gets or sets the css style for TextBox when when the control is empty.

+###  EnabledCssClass `String`

+Gets or sets the css style for enabled TextBox control.

 ###  ErrorMessage `String`

 Gets or sets the text for the error message displayed in the control when validation fails.

+###  FocusedCssClass `String`

+Gets or sets the css style for invalid state of TextBox control.

-###  SelectionOnFocus `SelectionOnFocus`
+###  HoveredCssClass `String`

-Gets or sets whether the text in the control selected on focus and how.
+Gets or sets the css style for hovered TextBox control.

 ###  InitializeOnClient `Boolean`

 Gets or sets a value indicating the control should be initialized on client or not.

-###  ClearValueOnError `Boolean`
+###  InvalidCssClass `String`

-Gets or sets a value indicating whether the value entered into the textbox should be cleared on error.
+Gets or stes the css style for invalid state of TextBox control.

 ###  IsValid `Boolean`

 Gets if the TargetControls in the InputSettings
             are successfully validated.

+###  ReadOnlyCssClass `String`

+Gets or sets the css style for Read Only state of TextBox control.

+###  SelectionOnFocus `SelectionOnFocus`

+Gets or sets whether the text in the control selected on focus and how.

+###  TargetControls `TargetControlCollection`

+Gets a collection of TargetInput objects that allows for
+            specifying the objects for which input will be created on the client-side.

+#### Remarks
+Use the TargetControls collection to programmatically control
+            which objects should be inputtipified on the client-side.

+###  Validation `InputSettingValidation`

+Gets an instance of the InputSettingValidation class
+            which defines the validation behavior.

 ## Methods